puzzlet/WikiAtlas_scripts/README.md

 ## Metadata  (50%)

-_Wikimaps Atlas_ jobs is to take the power of GIS to common webdevs, graphists, scientists, journalists and online readers.
+Wikimaps Atlas jobs is to take the power of GIS to common webdevs, graphists, scientists, journalists and online readers.
-While GIS sources are excessively precises for coordinates and dozens of metadata (population, areas, various names, years, ...), _Wikimaps Atlas_ simplifies geocoordinates to fit the screens and filters metadata to fit common uses.
-Metadata kept by default are:
+While GIS sources are excessively precises for coordinates and dozens of metadata (population, areas, various names, years, ...), Wikimaps Atlas simplifies geocoordinates to fit the screens and filters metadata to fit common uses.
+Metadata kept by default (with an example of value) are:

 **Country (L0)**